 Step 2: Wipe the Screen Clean

-The screen of the camera is most prone to be crowded with fingerprints, and if you own a camera with a touch screen you probably know how much oil and sweat sticks on to the screen at times.
+The screen of the camcorder for self-hunting is most prone to be crowded with fingerprints, and if you own a camera with a touch screen you probably know how much oil and sweat sticks on to the screen at times.
 To clean the screen, you will just have to take a slightly damp and soft microfiber cloth and wipe it with small circular motions.